-Due to the low number of medical services available in the area, Somerset County is designated by the U.S. Department of Health and Human Services, Health Resources and Services Administration, as a medically underserved area.
-We are the closest and most convenient hospital available to those living in the remote crabbing/fishing communities of Smith and Tangier Islands in the Chesapeake Bay and we are accessible by boat.
+Somerset County is designated by the U.S. Department of Health and Human Services, Health Resources and Services Administration, as a medically underserved area.
+We are the closest provider and hospital available to those living in the remote crabbing/fishing communities of Smith and Tangier Islands in the Chesapeake Bay and we are accessible by boat and air.